flintlang/flint/docs/language_guide.md

 ---

 ## Functions
 _Functions_ are self-contained blocks of code that perform a specific task, which is called using its identifier.
-In Flint functions cannot be overloaded and are contained within [Protection Blocks](#protection-blocks).
+In Flint functions are contained within [Protection Blocks](#protection-blocks).

 They are defined with the keyword `func` followed by the identifier and the set of parameters and optional return type:
 ```swift